Zen42.Ai Joins Mobii Green Energy Group's New Zealand Green HI-City Project, Set To Launch Carbon Credit-Based Stablecoin

-(MENAFN- GlobeNewsWire - Nasdaq) Taipei, Taiwan, Oct.
-14, 2024 (GLOBE NEWSWIRE) -- Committed to building a "green energy-driven, AI-native decentralized infrastructure," the innovative platform Zen42.ai has officially joined Mobii Green Energy's New Zealand Green HI-City project.
+Taipei, Taiwan – Committed to building a“green energy-driven, AI-native decentralized infrastructure,” the innovative platform Zen42 has officially joined Mobii Green Energy's New Zealand Green HI-City project.
 Led by Mobii Green energy Group and New Zealand's North Rakaia Power Company, the project aims to establish the world's first green hydrogen-powered data center, setting a new global standard for sustainable AI infrastructure.

-The cooperation agreement was signed by Chairman Kenny Tseng and Founder Yali Li, witnessed by Selwyn Mayor Sam Broughton, along with representatives from Supermicro and Zen42.ai.
+The cooperation agreement was signed by Chairman Kenny Tseng and Founder Yali Li, witnessed by Selwyn Mayor Sam Broughton, along with representatives from Supermicro and Zen42.

 The project is strategically located near New Zealand's largest hydroelectric plant on the South Island, allowing for direct power grid connection and reducing infrastructure costs while shortening the permitting process.

-Zen42.ai was co-founded by three pioneering figures: Josh Chen, founder and chairman of VNET Group; Kenny Tseng, founder of Mobii Green Energy Group; and Enoch Kang, a seasoned investment banker formerly with Morgan Stanley Asia.
-As an "Exponential Organization," Zen42.ai has set an ambitious Massive Transformative Purpose (MTP): to build a "green energy-driven, AI-native decentralized infrastructure."
-This vision goes beyond a simple mission statement, becoming a call to action that inspires individuals and organizations worldwide to join forces in pursuing net-zero emissions and renewable energy goals, aligned with commitment to environmental sustainability.
-Zen42.ai is supported by the Hyper-Connected AI Consortium, a non-governmental organization headquartered in Hong Kong and sponsored by global data center leader VNET Group.
-This backing solidifies role in leading sustainable AI-native infrastructure projects, reinforcing its importance within the Green HI-City initiative.
+Zen42 was co-founded by three pioneering figures: Josh Chen, founder and chairman of VNET Group; Kenny Tseng, founder of Mobii Green Energy Group; and Enoch Kang, a seasoned investment banker formerly with Morgan Stanley Asia.
+As an“Exponential Organization,” Zen42 has set an ambitious Massive Transformative Purpose (MTP): to build a“green energy-driven, AI-native decentralized infrastructure.”
+This vision goes beyond a simple mission statement, becoming a call to action that inspires individuals and organizations worldwide to join forces in pursuing net-zero emissions and renewable energy goals, aligned with Zen42's commitment to environmental sustainability.
+Zen42 is supported by the Hyper-Connected AI Consortium, a non-governmental organization headquartered in Hong Kong and sponsored by global data center leader VNET Group.
+This backing solidifies Zen42's role in leading sustainable AI-native infrastructure projects, reinforcing its importance within the Green HI-City initiative.

 Partners conducted an on-site inspection of the project location to assess the implementation progress firsthand.

-Zen42.ai envisions a future where AI infrastructure is democratized and universally accessible, fostering global participation through a decentralized ecosystem powered by renewable energy.
+Zen42 envisions a future where AI infrastructure is democratized and universally accessible, fostering global participation through a decentralized ecosystem powered by renewable energy.
 This approach empowers individuals and organizations to contribute to a net-zero emissions future.
-Additionally, Zen42.ai employs blockchain technology to introduce innovative incentive models such as carbon credit tokens and green computing power tokens, creating a new digital carbon economy.
-This tokenized incentive mechanism unites stakeholders within the Zen42.ai network, propelling them toward the achievement of its Massive Transformative Purpose.
+Additionally, Zen42 employs blockchain technology to introduce innovative incentive models such as carbon credit tokens and green computing power tokens, creating a new digital carbon economy.
+This tokenized incentive mechanism unites stakeholders within the Zen42 network, propelling them toward the achievement of its Massive Transformative Purpose.

 Under the guidance of the Minister, New Zealand MP Nancy Lu will continue to support the project's implementation, alongside invitations to Minister of Technology Judith Collins and Minister of Economic Development Melissa Lee to participate in the project.